accessibilitywars/zaw2/content/builds/quickness-condi-berserker.md

 This build relies on the {{ trait(id="1333") }} and {{ trait(id="1707") }} to commit to dual wielding swords with no weapon swap instead of the standard condition traits.

 You will need to use various skills to upkeep {{ skill(id="30435") }}.
 If you drop out of {{ skill(id="30435") }}, it can be very punishing.
-However, if perform the skills as required, the state can be sustained and the build is very fun and rewarding.
+However, if perform the skills as required, the state can be sustained and the build becomes very fun and rewarding.

 ## Gearing